 POL 360: Global Political Economy

 Ho Chi Minh City and the Mekong Delta, Vietnam.
-Next trip: Fall semester, 2017.
+Last trip: Fall semester, 2017.

 Periodically in the fall semester Politics 360, Global Political Economy, travels as a class to Southern Vietnam for a week of field experiences at the end of the semester.
 We learn about the process of globalization firsthand by meeting with workers, entrepreneurs, foreign aid workers, students, and government officials.
-See the course website for information about the class in 2017.
+See the course photo album from the last trip.

 POL 382: Politics of Western Europe